sneakypanda/dat_mesos_fiddle/README.rst

 Note
 ====

-This project has been set up using PyScaffold 3.1.
-For details and usage information on PyScaffold see https://pyscaffold.org/.
+Parts of this project has been created using PyScaffold 3.1 and its generated files as inspiration.
+Check them out `here <https://pyscaffold.org/>`_.